-Prior to marriage, at the age of 19 in 1924, Eva gave birth to a son, James C. Lowller.
+Prior to marriage, at the age of 19 in 1924, Eva gave birth to a son, whom she named James C. Lowller.

-Eva married Cleveland S. Walters (1892-1976), the son of Aaron and Minerva (Bise) Walters of Nicholson Township, Fayette County.
+Eva was united in matrimony with Cleveland S. Walters (Sept.
+5, 1892-1976), the son of Aaron and Minerva (Bise) Walters of Nicholson Township, Fayette County.
 Cleveland had worked in young manhood for W.W.
 Graham of Nicholson Township.

-They had six children -- Dwayne Walters, William Walters, Gerald Richard Walters, Hershel Walters, Robert Walters and Ginger Moats.
+They together bore five children -- William E. "Buzz" Walters, Gerald Richard Walters, Hershel Duane Walters, Pearl L. Moats and Robert E. Walters.

 Sadly, son Gerald died at the tender age of one month, on June 14, 1939.
 He was laid to rest at Fairview Cemetery in Masontown, Fayette County.

-During World War II, they endured the worry and anxiety when son James served in the US Army.
+During World War II, they endured worry and anxiety when son James served in the U.S. Army.

 Cleve died in the Uniontown Hospital on Jan.
 2, 1976, at the age of 84.